Skip to main content

 4. Save.
 The studio derives TargetCkTypeId (from the source) and Columns (from the aggregations) server-side via createRollupArchive — you never set those by hand.

 5. Activate as for a raw archive.
-From then on, the rollup orchestrator ticks hourly (configurable) and writes one row per closed bucket.
+From then on, the rollup orchestrator ticks hourly (configurable), writes one row per closed bucket, and keeps the current in-progress bucket refreshed so partial-period totals (this month / this year so far) stay live.

 Time-Range Archive